rackerlabs/slappy/tests/README.md

 5. Build the docker containers
 6. Run the tests

-There are makefiles to help with a lot of this.
+There are makefiles to help with some of lot of this.

 ##### Build slappy